Top of the range is engineers running multi-step agents against large repos. No budget gate. No personal cost signal.

 routing_strategy: usage-based-routing

-# Fallback chain if primary model is unavailable
+# Fallback chain when the primary tier is unavailable.

 fallbacks: